sridharsaig/CIR/README.md

 # Modified-Camera_Position_Optimizer
-This is a developmental Camera Position Optimizer built from Facebook's AI Rese
+This is a developmental Camera Position Optimizer built from Facebook's AI Research